Last Updated: January 1, 2026

 What is the Consumer Price Index (CPI) and How Does it Relate to Arizona Minimum Wage

-According to the US Bureau of Labor and Statistics, the Consumer Price Index (CPI) is a measure of the average change over time in the prices paid by urban consumers for a market basket of consumer goods and services.
+The Consumer Price Index (CPI) is a measure of the average change over time in the prices paid by urban consumers for a market basket of consumer goods and services.
 To account for inflation, Arizona has tied the minimum wage to the Consumer Price Index.

 For consumers, this means that the purchasing power of the dollar should remain strong.
 For Arizona employers, this means that they need to account for an annually updated minimum wage, which can drastically change labor practices and employment numbers.